open-contracting/standard_extension_template/README.md

 As in the [core standard repository](https://github.com/open-contracting/standard), the extension template also includes a codelists folder to store extension-specific codelists.

-Codelists are CSV files with camel case names , e.g. _contractStatus.csv_.
+Codelists are CSV files with camel case names , e.g. _implementationStatus.csv_.
 Be aware that a codelist in your extension using the same name of an existing codelist in the standard repository will override the existing codelist.

+Prefixing a codelist name with _+_ (e.g. _+milestoneStatus.csv_) indicates that contents of the codelist should be appended to an existing codelist of the same name.

 ## How the extensions work

-In the core repository as of OCDS version 1.0.1 there are the following 4 schema files.
+In the core repository as of OCDS version 1.1.1 there are the following 3 schema files.

 * release-schema.json
 * record-package-schema.json
 * release-package-schema.json
-* versioned-release-validation-schema.json

 In the extension some or all of these files can be used to do a JSON Merge Patch of the corresponding file.